 Mamoun’s Falafel

-Mamoun’s Falafel was established in 1971, with its first location opening in Greenwich Village.
+Mamoun’s Falafel is one of the most famous options for cheap eats in New York.
+It was established in 1971, with its first location opening in Greenwich Village.
 Over half a century later, they have expanded into a chain with a presence not only in NYC, but also in New Jersey, Georgia, and Connecticut.
-They currently have three locations in New York: Greenwich Village, East Village, and Upper West Side (which is the one I tried).

-The restaurant on the Upper West Side was a fairly small place with no inside seating, but a few tables outside, on the sidewalk.
-You have to order at the counter and pick up the food yourself.
+I tried the restaurant on the Upper West Side.
+It was a fairly small place with no inside seating, but a few tables outside, on the sidewalk.
 The menu is quite straightforward: you can choose between falafel, shawarma (slices of lamb) or chicken kebab served either as a sandwich in pita bread or deconstructed, on a plate.
 They also offer traditional Middle-Eastern sweets like pistachio and walnut baklava.
 I got a plate of falafel and my husband tried the shawarma sandwich — everything tasted fresh and delicious.
+Falafel sandwich is around $7, shawarma is around $10.

 Greenwich Village location: nearby you’ll find Washington Square Park (and the historic Washington Square Arch), the Friends apartment building at the corner of Bedford Street and Grove Street, Bleecker Street (one of the most popular streets in Greenwich Village with plenty of shops and restaurants), the building where Carrie Bradshaw lived in Sex and the City.